monora/tom/docs/domainmodel.rst

 - `calendar` is a set of calendar days where the train starts at `RouteSection.origin`
 - `origin_departure_time` is the day time the train starts each day in `calendar`
 - `origin_stop_time` planned stop time at a section handover origin
-- `travel_time_to_destination` travel time from origin to destination.
-This attribute is used to calculate the arrival time at destination.
+- `travel_time_to_destination` travel time from section origin to section destination.
+This attribute is used to calculate the arrival time at section destination.

 Only RouteSections have a calendar.
 This is the set of starting days at the origin of a section.
 All timestamps in Train, TrainRun and SectionRuns (see next chapter) are calculated from the timing